 Status of Winning PB3 Projects

 The $706,000 in FY18 capital funds for the seven winning projects from the third PB cycle became available on July 1, 2017.
-The graphic below displays the status of each project as of January 9, 2019.
-Check out a map of the completed projects here.
-We'll continue to update this information as more work is completed.
+The Budget Office will continue to update this information as more work is completed.